tari-project/doc-playground/docs/hackathon.md

 If no data exists, it will create a config file and associated data folder using the defaults mentioned in the help section.

 !!! tip "Tip"
     You can pass the `-b` command and specify a directory to create a new wallet database and configuration file within your desired location.
 This can be useful if you are having issues or want to have multiple wallets available.
-If you are experiencing issues connecting to ContractNet with your wallet, you can use this full command to point directly to the Indexer node on ContractNet: `tari_dan_wallet_daemon --release -- -b [yourfolderforstoringdata] --network igor --indexer-url=http://18.217.22.26:12006/json_rpc`
+If you are experiencing issues connecting to ContractNet with your wallet, you can use this full command to point directly to the Indexer node on ContractNet: `tari_dan_wallet_daemon -b [yourfolderforstoringdata] --network igor --indexer-url=http://18.217.22.26:12006/json_rpc`

 This will start the wallet, and you should see the following below: